^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The causes of increase and decrease of free thyroxine
+Causes of high and low free thyroxine

 Medical expert of the article